EdamL/floating-carousel/README.md

 });
 ```

-### destroy(reInit)
+### destroy()
-Removes the Scrolling Carousel functionality and returns the carousel element to its previous state.
+Removes the Floating Carousel functionality and returns the carousel element to its previous state.

-Arguments: `reInit` - An optional flag to pass in case you want to reinitialise the carousel later

 ### update(options)
 Updates the carousel

-Arguments: `options` - The options to pass into the updated carousel instance
+Argument: `options` - The options to pass into the updated carousel instance

 ### pause()
 Stops the carousel from scrolling until the `play()` function is activated (will also stop autoscrolling).